Cheapest Liability-Only Car Insurance for You

 Ensure you're getting the best rate for your auto insurance.
 Compare quotes from the top insurance companies.

-Who Has the Cheapest Liability-Only Car Insurance?
+Which Company Has the Cheapest Liability Only Car Insurance?

-Cheapest Liability-Only Car Insurance Quotes
+Cheapest Liability-Only Car Insurance Quotes by Driver Profile

 Although GEICO is cheapest for most drivers, the lowest rate available to you depends on your unique situation.
 We’ve highlighted the lowest average rates for each driver profile below: